Limited Liability Partnership

 The limited liability partnership ('LLP') is viewed as an 'alternate corporate vehicle' which seeks to attain the principal benefits of both forms of business organization- partnerships and companies.
 This is achieved by granting, to the members of the LLP, the flexibility of organizing their internal managerial structure as a partnership based on mutual agreement, while limiting the liability of the partners to the extent of their interest in the partnership, which is akin to the separate legal personality of a company.
 Since the benefits of similar business organizations have been incorporated into this new business form, it is necessary to highlight the advantages of the LLP over such similar business forms.
 It is as a result of these very advantages that LLPs, as business vehicles, have been allowed in several jurisdictions and multiple pieces of legislation have been enacted to regulate them.

-A general partnership is a partnership in which the partners share equally in responsibility and liability.
 The primary distinction between an LLP and a general partnership is that a general partnership has no legal existence separate from the partners who constitute it, while an LLP exists as a legal entity separate from its partners.
 In a general partnership, every partner is liable jointly along with the other partners of the firm, and also severally, for all acts of the firm done while he is a partner.
 In an LLP, however, no partner is made liable for the actions of another partner beyond his/her share in the partnership.
 Further, unlike a partnership, members of an LLP are not agents of each other.

 Key Features of LLP Act

-•LLP shall be a body corporate and a legal entity separate from its partners.
+• LLP shall be a body corporate and a legal entity separate from its partners.
 It will have perpetual succession like a corporation.

-•While the LLP will be a separate legal entity, liable to the full extent of its assets, the liability of the partners would be limited to their agreed contribution to the LLP.
+• While the LLP will be a separate legal entity, liable to the full extent of its assets, the liability of the partners would be limited to their agreed contribution to the LLP.
 Further, no partner would be liable on account of independent or unauthorized actions of other partners, thus allowing individual partners to be shielded from joint liability created by another partner's wrongful business decisions or misconduct.

-•The framework of LLP is not restricted to professional services alone.
+• The framework of LLP is not restricted to professional services alone.
 Several business activities can be undertaken using the LLP structure.

 Know About Digital Signature